Less-Than-Truckload Costing Utility

 • The FedEx rate tables are built into the utility and are automatically loaded.
 You do not need to provide rate data.

 • This utility currently supports US domestic less-than-truckload shipments only.
-The rate structure includes special handling for Alaska and Hawaii.

 Other Helpful Resources